 America's Holy Ground: 61 Faithful Reflections on Our National Parks

-America's Holy Ground takes you on a spiritual adventure of a lifetime.
-Explore the beauty and wonder of America’s 61 national parks in this unique national park devotional, filled with nearly 200 breathtaking photos and reflections from all of the parks.
-As you explore each park anew (or for the first time!), listen for God’s voice speaking to you from the canyons, streams, mountains, and forests.
+In this unique travel devotional, explore America’s beloved national parks with meditations and nearly 200 breathtaking photos and reflections from all of the 61 parks.
+As you re-discover your favorite park—or visit one for the very first time—listen for God’s voice speaking to you from the canyons, streams, mountains, and forests.

 Keep up with the project, National Parks news, and photos at fb.me/AmericasHolyGround and at AmericasHolyGround.com.

 "With our national parks under threat, books such as this one are more welcome than ever, coming as reminder of what we stand to lose when shortsighted policies remove the protections placed around America’s sacred, wild places.
-America’s Holy Ground captures the essential flavor of each of the sixty-one featured parks in stunning full-color photographs accompanied by spiritual reflections designed to evoke holy moments in nature.
-A tempting menu of awe-inspiring places, America’s Holy Ground: 61 Faithful Reflections on Our National Parks features well-known national parks from Acadia to Zion and some that are less familiar.
+America’s Holy Ground captures the essential flavor of each of the 61 featured parks in stunning full-color photographs accompanied by spiritual reflections designed to evoke holy moments in nature ... making this lovely book perfect for collecting or gifting." -Foreword Reviews

 "America's Holy Ground... is one way to enhance the experience of visiting the parks or to think about what those parks can teach us even if we can’t be there.
-To say that many of the photos in the book are gorgeous would be true, but on the other hand it’s sort of difficult to take a terrible picture in our national parks.
 If I were about to visit one or more of our national parks (and may our government preserve them forever), I’d for sure take this small book along as a welcome companion.” -Bill Tammeus, former Faith columnist for the Kansas City Star